strangetom/ingredient-parser/docs/source/guide/training.rst

 This trains the model and saves the model to the file specified.

-This is relatively quick the train, it takes less than 2 minutes on a laptop with an Intel Core 15-10300H and 16 GB of RAM.
+This is relatively quick the train, it takes about 2-3 minutes on a laptop with an Intel Core 15-10300H and 16 GB of RAM.
 No GPU is required.

 All of the above steps are implemented in the ``train/train.py`` script.
 The following command will execute the script and train the model on both datasets.